commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

   - `overrideDefaultConfigurationData` (_optional_, array of glob strings): allows to replace the configuration files in `src/data` instead of augmenting them.
 The option is passed to the `ignore` [option of the gatsby filesystem plugin](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/#options).
 For example, by passing `['**/top-*']` and placing `top-menu.yaml` and `top-side-menu.yaml` files in the website's `src/data` folder the top navigation can be overridden completely.
 If this option is used, the files matching the glob patterns **must** be provided.

-  - `themeAddOns` (_optional_, array of Gatsby Theme packages): allows to merge certain features of other commercetools-docs Gatsby Theme packages.
+  - `themeAddOns` (_optional_, array of Gatsby Theme package names): allows to merge certain features of other commercetools-docs Gatsby Theme packages.
 For example, a theme can expose certain React components to be injected in the core theme MDX provider.
 Usually it's possible for a child theme to use components shadowing (see [Theme overrides](#theme-overrides)).
 However, with multiple themes, the shadowed components are loaded from the last theme child.
-To solve this problem, a commercetools-docs Gatsby Theme can be used as an add-on, with the following requirements:
+To solve this problem, a commercetools-docs Gatsby Theme can be used as an add-on.
+Read more about [using Theme Add-Ons](#using-theme-addons).
-    - `markdown-components.js`: this file should be placed in the theme package's root folder and should export an object with React components to be injected into the MDX provider.

 - `src/content`: this is where you would put your content pages as `*.mdx` files (_see [Writing content pages](#writing-content-pages)_).